sib-swiss/containers-introduction-training/docs/course_material/apptainer.md

     myusername condausers
     ```

-    With apptainer, you have the same privileges inside the apptainer container as on the host.
-If you do this in the docker container (based on the same image), you'll get output like this:
+    With Apptainer, you have the same privileges inside the Apptainer container as on the host.
+If you do this in the Docker container (based on the same image), you'll get output like this:

     ```
     root@a3d6e59dc19d:/# whoami